lizamezioug/lizamezioug/README.md

 I’m a **Master 2 student in Intelligent Computer Systems (AI)** and a **motivated Full-Stack Web & Mobile Developer**.
 I combine my expertise in **Artificial Intelligence** with **web and mobile development** to create **smart, scalable, and user-friendly digital solutions**.
-Currently, I’m actively integrating **AI technologies into web and mobile applications**, bridging the gap between cutting-edge intelligence and practical development.

 ## 🔭 Currently Working On